pedroamador/piscosour/docs/developers/guides/02-steps.md

 }
 ```

-The `config.js` file could configure the following fields:
+The `config.json` file can configure the following fields:

 ### `name` property